wp-plugins/aboutme-widget/readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload the widget archive to your `/wp-content/plugins/` directory
+1. Upload the widget archive to your `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Go to Appearance/Widgets to move the widget into your theme and configure it
+1. Go to Appearance/Widgets to move the widget into your theme and configure it.

 == Frequently Asked Questions ==